Money After Probate

 Money has a way of amplifying these thoughts.
 It can feel like a stand-in for unfinished conversations, unresolved emotions, or inherited responsibility.

-This Resource Center does not suggest guilt should be ignored.
+This does not mean those feelings should be ignored.

 Once probate closes, protections dissolve quickly.